antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 in the namespace `ML::TriesWithFrequencies` with the prefix `trie-`.
 Those functions came from a purely Functional Programming (FP) design.

-In order to get chains of Object Oriented Programming (OOP) methods application that are typical in Raku programming the package versions after version 0.6.0 have trie manipulation transformation methods in the class `ML::TriesWithFrequencies::Trie`.
+In order to get chains of OOP methods application that are typical in Raku programming the package versions after version 0.6.0 and later have trie manipulation transformation methods in the class `ML::TriesWithFrequencies::Trie`.

 In order to get trie-class methods a fairly fundamental code refactoring was required.